-10 Quick And Easy Living Room Cleaning Hacks
+10 Easy Living Room Cleaning Hacks

 6. Remotes

 Clean every two weeks with disinfecting wipes.
-“Avoid liquid solutions and sprays that can seep under the buttons,” say the reFRESH co-founders.
+“Avoid liquid solutions and sprays that can seep under the buttons,” say Shaw Taylor, Omokhodion and Burgess.

 7. TV screen

-Note: This article was originally published in 2021; updated in 2023.